learn-co-curriculum/react-hooks-what-is-react/README.md

 ## What is React?

 The React framework is built entirely out of JavaScript, using a combination of dependencies.
-Using React might seem significantly different than what you're used to when writing JavaScript from scratch.
+Using React might seem significantly different to what you're used to when writing vanilla JavaScript (or, in other words, just JavaScript).
 This is because React provides a specific way to organize and structure the design of a web application.

 Using JSX, an extension of vanilla JavaScript with a specific syntax, we can